-Field Description 7 CHnF Channel n flag.
-When channel n is an input-capture channel, this read/write bit is set when an active edge occurs on the channel n pin.
-When channel n is an output compare or edge-aligned/center-aligned PWM channel, CHnF is set when the value in the TPM counter registers matches the value in the TPM channel n value registers.
-When channel n is an edge-aligned/center-aligned PWM channel and the duty cycle is set to 0% or 100%, CHnF will not be set even when the value in the TPM counter registers matches the value in the TPM channel n value registers.
-A corresponding interrupt is requested when CHnF is set and interrupts are enabled (CHnIE = 1).
-Clear CHnF by reading TPMxCnSC while CHnF is set and then writing a logic 0 to CHnF.
-If another interrupt request occurs before the clearing sequence is complete, the sequence is reset so CHnF remains set after the clear sequence completed for the earlier CHnF.
-This is done so a CHnF interrupt request cannot be lost due to clearing a previous CHnF.
+Field Description 7 CHnF on the channel n pin.
+When channel n is an output compare or edge-aligned/center-aligned PWM channel is set when the value in the TPM counter registers matches the value in the TPM channel n value registers channel n is an edge-aligned/center-aligned PWM channel and the duty cycle is set to 0% or 100%, CHnF be set even when the value in the TPM counter registers matches the value in the TPM channel n value in A corresponding interrupt is requested when CHnF is set and interrupts are enabled (CHnIE = 1).
+Clear C reading TPMxCnSC while CHnF is set and then writing a logic 0 to CHnF.
+If another interrupt request or before the clearing sequence is complete, the sequence is reset so CHnF remains set after the clear se completed for the earlier CHnF.
+This is done so a CHnF interrupt request cannot be lost due to clearing a p CHnF.
 Reset clears the CHnF bit.
 Writing a logic 1 to CHnF has no effect.
 No input capture or output compare event occurred on channel n Input capture or output compare event on channel n 6 CHnIE Channel n interrupt enable.
 This read/write bit enables interrupts from channel n.
 Reset clears CHnIE.
 O Channel n interrupt requests disabled (use for software polling) Channel n interrupt requests enabled 5 MSnB Mode select B for TPM channel n.
 When CPWMS=0, MSnB=1 configures TPM channel n for edge-aligned PWM mode.
 Refer to the summary of channel mode and setup controls in Table 16-6.
 4 MSnA Mode select A for TPM channel n.
 When CPWMS=0 and MSnB=0, MSnA configures TPM channel n for input-capture mode or output compare mode.
 Refer to Table 16-6 for a summary of channel mode and setup controls.
 Note: If the associated port pin is not stable for at least two bus clock cycles before changing to input capture mode, it is possible to get an unexpected indication of an edge trigger.
 3-2 ELSnB ELSnA Edge/level select bits.
 Depending upon the operating mode for the timer channel as set by CPWMS:MSnB:MSnA and shown in Table 16-6, these bits select the polarity of the input edge that triggers an input capture event, select the level that will be driven in response to an output compare match, or select the polarity of the PWM output.
 Setting ELSnB:ELSnA to 0:0 configures the related timer pin as a general purpose I/O pin not related to any timer functions.
 This function is typically used to temporarily disable an input capture channel or to make the timer pin available as a general purpose I/O pin when the associated timer channel is set up as a software timer that does not require the use of a pin.